FruitbatM/airmed-doc-app/README.md

 [dbdiagram.io - DBMS Tools](https://dbdiagram.io/) was used to create database scheme.

+### Deploy locally

+- To run the project locally, in the terminal type `python3 app.py`
+- This will open a localhost address, which is provided in the CLI
+- Either copy and paste the url into a new browser tab, or hover over it and click the link

-## Deploy to Heroku
+### Deploy to Heroku

-The website of this project requires back-end technologies such as server, application, and database so the website is deployed in [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static website
+The website of this project requires back-end technologies such as server, application, and database so the website is deployed on [Heroku](https://www.heroku.com/), which is a cloud platform with a service supporting several programming languages, because GitHub can only host a static websites.

 Before deploying the website to Heroku, there are three important steps to follow to make the application work in Heroku correctly.